Use File Tools to back up data files

 1. Click Add Folder.

-2. Browse to and select the folder that you want to backup.
+2. Browse to and select the folder that you want to back up.

 3. Click OK.